 Susan is Janet's daughter.
 Susan is now 34 years old and is trying to get pregnant.
 She has unexplained infertility and is planning to undergo her first cycle of in vitro fertilization (IVF) with her husband next month.
-Her mother, Janet, was recently diagnosed with ovarian cancer at age 58, and Janet has undergone genetic testing and has a mutation in BRCA1.
-Susan is tearful while discussing her mother's cancer, and is questioning whether she should move forward with IVF both due to fear of her own risk of cancer, and the possibility that her future children could be at increased risk.

-She and her husband are self-employed and their insurance does not cover her fertility treatments, so she is not sure she can afford genetic testing.
+Janet was recently diagnosed with ovarian cancer at age 58 and has undergone genetic testing with a panel test including HBOC genes that documented a mutation in BRCA1.
+Susan is tearful while discussing her mother's cancer and is questioning whether she should move forward with IVF, both due to fear of her own risk of cancer and the possibility that her future children could be at increased risk.
+She and her husband are self-employed; their insurance does not cover her fertility treatments, so she is not sure she can afford genetic testing.
 She also worries that she might lose her insurance if she is found to carry a gene mutation that increases her risk of cancer.

-Questions
+Questions •